sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 <a name="Ex3Task2" />
 #### Task 2 - Enabling Push Notifications####

 In this task you will configure your application  to be capable of raising toast notifications.
-Then, you will install NuGet packages with assets to simplify the code required for sending and receiving push notifications.
+Then, you will create the necessary classes required for sending and receiving push notifications in both the WebApi and the CustomerManager.StyleUI solutions.

 1. Go back to Visual Studio, open the application manifest and select the **Application.UI** tab.